GoogleCloudPlatform/cloud-sql-jdbc-socket-factory/docs/jdbc.md

 ### Refresh Strategy for Serverless Compute

-When the connector runs in Cloud Run, App Engine Flex, or other serverless compute platforms, the connector should be configured to use the `lazy` refresh strategy instead of the default `background` strategy.
+When the connector runs in Cloud Run, App Engine Standard, or Cloud Functions, the connector should be configured to use the `lazy` refresh strategy instead of the default `background` strategy.

-Cloud Run, Flex, and other serverless compute platforms throttle application CPU in a way that interferes with the default `background` strategy used to refresh the client certificate and authentication token.
+Cloud Run, App Engine Standard, and Cloud Functions throttle application CPU in a way that interferes with the default `background` strategy used to refresh the client certificate and authentication token.